 As containers are the vehicle of choice for microservices, you wouldn’t expect to run a full-fledged enterprise application in a single container; instead, you would have multiple containers running on different machines to make up a distributed system.

 But how will you set up the communication?
 Who manages the networking aspects?
 How do you make this system resilient and fault-tolerant?
 How do you make it scalable?

 Containers can’t be used at their full potential on their own.
 Enter the orchestration platform.

 Kubernetes: Container orchestration for the cloud-native era

 Think of Kubernetes as a classical orchestra.
-Replace the composer with a software architect, the conductor with a container platform, the score with a workload, the musicians with containers, the hand gestures with API-based messages, performance with current system state, and vision with desired system state.
+Replace the composer with a software architect, the conductor with a container platform, the score with a workload, the musicians with containers, the hand gestures with API-based messages, performance with current system state, and vision with the desired system state.

-Just like a classical orchestra is a framework for integrating and coordinating all the elements of a beautiful music performance, Kubernetes is a framework for integrating and coordinating all the elements for running dynamic microservice-based applications.
+Just like a classical orchestra is a framework for integrating and coordinating all the elements of a beautiful music performance, Kubernetes is a framework for integrating and coordinating all the elements for running dynamic microservices-based applications.
 Without orchestration, running these applications in production would be impossible.

 Kubernetes forged by the rise of Google